rycus86/blog-content/posts/014_Podlike.md

+# Podlike

-# Podlike: Emulating Kubernetes pods on Docker Swarm mode
+Emulating Kubernetes pods on Docker Swarm mode.

 Running co-located containers with shared resources is not a k8s exclusive feature.
 If your favorite container orchestrator is not *(yet)* Kubernetes, then this post may be of use for you.
 Let me introduce a new application, [Podlike](https://github.com/rycus86/podlike), that enables *emulated* pods for Swarm mode with Docker.